umich-brcf-bioinf/workshop-rnaseq-demystified/source/Module02b_Trimming.md

 # View the help page of Cutadapt
 cutadapt --help

-# Construct a cutadapt command to trim adapters from paired-end reads
+# Construct a cutadapt command to trim our reads
 cutadapt -q 30 -m 20 -o out_trimmed/sample_A_R1.trimmed.fastq.gz ../reads/sample_A_R1.fastq.gz
 # View the output of cutadapt, (verify presence of output files and peek into the files)
 ```